Magnetic properties of an individual Magnetospirillum gryphiswaldense cell: Analysis and Discussion

-It is interesting to note that most of the 500 simulated high-field rotation curves do not show the characteristic shape resulting from simple uniaxial magnetic anisotropy along the chain direction, as measured for this bacterium in Fig.~\ref{fig:fig02}.
+It is interesting to note that most of the 1000 simulated high-field rotation curves do not show the characteristic shape resulting from simple uniaxial magnetic anisotropy along the chain direction, as measured for this bacterium in Fig.~\ref{fig:fig02}.
 Rather, they show a more complex angular dependence with signatures of the shape and randomly oriented crystalline anisotropies of the individual magnetosomes, as shown in Ref.~\onlinecite{SOM}.
-This finding highlights that anisotropies of the individual magnetosomes should not be neglected and suggests that the absence of features due to these anisotropies in our measurement is likely a coincidence due to the specific orientations of the magnetosomes in this chain.
+This finding highlights that anisotropies of the individual magnetosomes should not be neglected and suggests that the absence of features due to these anisotropies in the curve in Fig.~\ref{fig:fig02} could be a coincidence due to the specific orientations of the magnetosomes in this chain, or the result of an external process, such as e.g.\ alignment of the magnetosomes during their growth in the \textit{M. gryphiswaldense} cells.
 Nevertheless, even in iterations, in which the orientations of the individual magnetosomes result in more complex $\Delta\!f(\theta_h)$, the dominant easy axis is always set by the direction of the magnetosome chain.
 The fact that the chain axis sets the global energetic minimum of the magnetic anisotropy energy, despite the competing anisotropies of individual magnetosomes, ultimately ensures that every bacterium's body aligns along magnetic field lines.